Robinlovelace/neatnet/README.md

 - `sfnetworks (eps=50)` achieves the best simplification (~90%
   reduction) while maintaining network connectivity
 - Larger `eps` values merge more junctions, reducing complexity
-- The sfnetworks approach is faster and produces cleaner results than skeletonization for this use case
+- The sfnetworks approach produces cleaner results than skeletonization for this use case